10 REASONS WHY DONALD J. TRUMP WOULD MAKE A SHITTY DRINKING BUDDY

-If you ever pick a fight with a writer, you should always remember, the writer will get the last word.
+Remember: If you pick a fight with a writer, the writer will always get the last word.

 Man walks into a bar and sits down next to a Donald Trump supporter and doesn’t realize it.